 The objective of the study is to assess the frequency of additional drug resistance under sub-optimal treatment for drug-resistant tuberculosis.

-We will study a cohort from Moldova and Belarus, countries with a high frequency of drug resistance in TB patients.
+For this we will study a cohort of patients with drug resistant TB from Moldova and Belarus, countries with a high frequency of drug resistance in TB patients.

-We will recruit patients who will start directly on appropriate therapy and a matched group that will initially receive inappropriate therapy.
-Paired sputum cultures obtained at the time of diagnosis, and at the moment drug resistance is detected will be assessed for additional drug resistance.
+We will compare the drug resistance profiles of patients who will start directly on appropriate therapy with those who start with inappropriate therapy.
 Results will be directly relevant for future treatment and monitoring guidelines.

 AIGHD Research Lead